rnb3ds/docs-site/docs/en/env/guides/variable-expansion.md

 ## Nested Expansion

-Variables can reference each other with nesting:
+Variables can be nested references:

 ```bash
 # Base configuration (avoid the built-in forbidden key ENV, use DEPLOY_ENV instead)